 Table of Contents

-TIP: If you are planning on visiting over one national park, it is worthwhile to purchase the Annual Pass ($80).
+- Entrance Fees: Everglades National Park charges an entrance fee.
+It is $15 per person ($30 per vehicle) and is valid for 7 days.
+If you are planning on visiting more than one national park, it is worthwhile to purchase the Annual Pass ($80).
 It is well worth the price!
-We purchase our pass every year; the fees support the parks
+We purchased a senior pass.
+These fees support the national parks.

 Journey Into The Heart Of The Everglades For The First Time

 A journey into the heart of the Everglades is a fantastic opportunity to connect with nature and experience a one-of-a-kind environment.
-The first stop is the visitor centers.
+The first stop is the visitor center.

 Royal Palm Information Center